 Set up overall goal and vision

 Starting with a clearly defined goal always helps.
 Highlight any learnings from your last PI planning events and make sure to set up Agile project goals, objectives, and milestones that the team can reach for.

 A business that’s not optimized for its specific target market is unlikely to work.
 To embrace the speed of Agile and harness its teamwork potential, make sure the business vision and goals are clearly aligned with the actual end-user needs and market dynamics.

-A critical part of every program increment planning is to define the complete PI planning exercise, how it works and clearly stating the goals and end-objectives of doing the entire event in the first place.
-The Release Train Engineer (RTE) is tasked with outlining the PI process, using helpful templates, and clarifying all the teams' queries to help them move ahead.
+A critical part of every program increment planning is to define the complete PI planning exercise, explain how it works, and clearly state the goals and objectives of doing it in the first place.
+The Release Train Engineer (RTE) is tasked with outlining the PI process using helpful templates and clarifying all the teams' queries to help them move ahead.

 Group breakouts are arguably the most important step in any PI planning event.
 Teams share their delivery speed for iteration options and review their backlogs to see how they can achieve the predetermined features in their overall product development vision.
 Each team discovers potential risks and identifies dependencies where inter-ART connection may also be required for better decision-making.

 In the time-boxed draft evaluation meeting, teams showcase their first draft plans to obtain feedback from product owners and other relevant stakeholders.
 Embarking on this feedback activity helps flag and resolve all potential issues before the final management review takes place.
 Risks and dependencies are evaluated for potential issues and a detailed roadmap is created with the steps required for their resolution.